By Practice and Science Directorate staff

 One biostatistician or methodologist

 Among the content experts, a breadth of perspectives will be represented and include both experts who are primarily researchers and those who are primarily practitioners.
+Expertise is sought in areas related to eating behavior, diet, physical activity, health behavior change, weight loss, and medical management of obesity.
 Development panel members should have knowledge of treatment issues related to age (including children and older adults) and other dimensions of diversity (such as race/ethnicity, socioeconomic status, culture, gender, sexuality, physical and mental abilities).

 It is anticipated that development panel members will collectively have experience working with a broad range of populations and in a broad range of settings.
 Membership in APA is not a requirement to serve on the panel.

 Background or expertise in one or more of the following areas may be useful to the panel:

 Comparative effectiveness research